-The only English-speaking country in Central America, Belize is known for its ocean and jungle experiences like the world-renowned Great Blue Hole and the popular ATM Cave.
+The only English-speaking country in Central America, Belize is known for its stunning barrier reef, world-famous Great Blue Hole, Maya ruins and the world’s first jaguar reserve.

 - Other Activities in San Ignacio

 Disclosure: This post may contain affiliate links.
 If you make a purchase through them, I may earn a small commission, at no extra cost to you.
 Thanks for your support!